featbit/azure-container-apps/README.md

 To change cpu, memory, number of replicas of each container app, you currently have to edit directly in the `main.tf` file in the `terraform/aca` directory.
 We will add these variables in the future to make installation easier.

-## Cosmos DB
+## Initialize Cosmos DB

 After the deployment is finished, you need to initialize database with some data.

-### Initialize Cosmos DB with seed data
+###  Seed data

-Please copy and run this [script](https://github.com/featbit/featbit/blob/main/infra/mongodb/docker-entrypoint-initdb.d/init.js) again your CosmosDB.
+Please copy and run [this script](https://github.com/featbit/featbit/blob/main/infra/mongodb/docker-entrypoint-initdb.d/init.js) again your CosmosDB.

 ### Create index

-Due to compatiblity issues with MongoDB, we need to manually add some indexes to Cosmos DB, please follow this [link](https://docs.featbit.co/installation/faq#use-featbit-with-azure-cosmos-db)
+Due to compatiblity issues with MongoDB, we need to manually add some indexes to Cosmos DB, please follow [this link](https://docs.featbit.co/installation/faq#use-featbit-with-azure-cosmos-db)

 ## Run FeatBit